 - Regular maintenance: Even a Honda will break down if you abuse it.
 Regular maintenance and care will bring out the best in your Honda and ensure that it lasts as long as it’s supposed to.
 There are exceptions, but most Honda bikes make the more frequent maintenance tasks easy.
 Get a service manual, learn the service intervals, and learn how to perform the part replacements.

 - Security: In some areas, Hondas are hot items for thieves.
 Think about it from the thief’s perspective: with so many used Hondas out there, you can probably sell the whole bike as parts and never have to deal with trying to sell a stolen bike.
 To combat this issue, invest in motorcycle security.
-We recommend always having one dumb device – like a strong chain lock or disk lock – and one smart device – like the Monimoto motorcycle tracker.
+We recommend always having one dumb device – like a strong chain lock or disk lock – and one smart device – like the Monimoto motorcycle alarm.
 Here are some more motorcycle security tips.

 - Keep it clean: Not everyone keeps their bikes clean, and that’s a problem.
 Even if you’re riding an offroad bike, hygiene is important.
 Dust and sand can wear down bearings, chains, sprockets and other moving parts.
 Water can cause rust.
 On plastics, water and dust can make them wear down, fade, or crack faster.
 It’s not just about looks!

 A: They didn’t, but we understand why it might look that way.
 Cruisers are becoming less popular, so Honda and many other brands have downsized their cruiser offerings accordingly.
 For manufacturers, it doesn’t make sense to maintain a wide array of models if they are becoming less popular.
 A number of popular Honda cruisers over the years have been discontinued, but they still offer several, including the Rebel, the Fury, and two different Shadow models.
 However, they may not be available at all locations, which may reinforce the perception that they’ve been discontinued.